jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/futurework.typ

 //
 // At the same time, since the execution range of a Mesh Shader is limited by a single workgroup, the maximum number of vertices and triangles that can be generated by a Mesh Shader has an upper limit, 128 Primitive groups, 256 vertices depending on different hardware and GPU vendor.
 Therefore, the maximum size of a pattern is limited by this constraint, we can avoid this problem by keeping split the triangle whose tessellation level is too large to match any existing pattern until it satisfies to the pattern we have[mega].

-However, the output of mesh shaders are limited by hardware constraints—typically up to 256 vertices and 128 primitives per workgroup.
+However, the output of mesh shaders are limited by hardware constraints—typically up to 256 vertices and 128 primitives per workgroup @nvidia_turing_mesh_shaders.
 As a result, the size of reusable patterns is also constrained.
-To handle cases where a triangle’s tessellation level exceeds available patterns, we can iteratively split it until it fits within a supported pattern [Mega Geometry].
+To handle cases where a triangle’s tessellation level exceeds available patterns, we can iteratively split it until it fits within a supported pattern @RTXMG.

 == Visual effect

 // 还有提一下即便使用了4k的displacement texture，在Tessellation rate非常高的时候同样会出现由于精度不足出现的artifacts，see Figure 48
-Even when using a 4K displacement texture, at very high tessellation rates each triangle can become smaller than a single pixel.
+Even when using a 4K resolution displacement texture, at very high tessellation rates each triangle can become smaller than a single pixel.
 In such cases, the limited bit depth used to store scalar values may not provide enough precision, leading to artifacts as shown in Figure 48.

 #figure(
   image("figures/dmartifacts.png", width: 60%),